-Note: the above procedural protocol has been established as a guideline to support parents with their concerns that are directly [or indirectly] related to school matters.
+Note: The above procedural protocol has been established as a guideline to support parents with their concerns that are directly [or indirectly] related to school matters.
 These guidelines serve to facilitate the process and are not meant in any way to impede the educational process.
-Subsequently, if the visitor insists he/she wishes to speak with a specific administrator, then every effort should be made to satisfy the parent's request to minimize conflict and to ensure the peace and tranquility of the school learning environment.
+Subsequently, if the parent or gaurdian insists they wishes to speak with a specific administrator, then every effort should be made to satisfy their request to minimize conflict and to ensure the peace and tranquility of the school learning environment.
 Further detail is provided in the Visitation Policy.